RylanPetroelje/CIS343-Language-Creation-with-Flex-and-Bison/RUBRIK.md

 # 343-language-creation-flex-and-bison
 For this project, you will be creating a new programming language.
 This language will not be very complex (certainly not Turing complete!).
 I'm not very good at drawing in paint programs.
 I prefer to draw with code!
 So, we will be creating a mini-language that allows us to do that.
-We are going to call our language Zoomjoystrong (thank you to the Product Name Generator.
+We are going to call our language Zoomjoystrong (thank you to the [Product Name Generator](https://online-generator.com/name-generator/product-name-generator.php)).
 Zoomjoystrong will will be written in C, with the help of Flex and Bison.
 As such, we will need the following pieces:
 - A Flex file to define our tokens.
 We will call this `zoomjoystrong.lex`.
 - A Bison file to define our grammar.
 This will be called `zoomjoystrong.y`.
 - A graphics library with functions we can call to do the drawing.
 This will be provided to you in files called `zoomjoystrong.h` and `zoomjoystrong.c`.